romayalon/noobaa-core/docs/design/iam.md

 A created user will be able to get access to NooBaa resources (buckets, objects).

 ## Background
-- Currently, we create NC NSFS accounts using the Manage NSFS, which is a CLI command with root (privileged) permissions:
+- Currently, we create NC NSFS accounts using the NooBaa CLI, which is a CLI command with root (privileged) permissions:
     ```bash
-    sudo node src/cmd/manage_nsfs account add [flags]
+    noobaa-cli account add [flags]
     ```
 - The NS NSFS account is saved as a JSON file with root permissions (under the default path: `/etc/noobaa.conf.d/accounts/<name>.json`).
 - The structure of a valid account is determined by schema and validated using avj.